Information About Ellada Angelina - Manchester teacher - (1 review)

 Ellada Angelina offers a discount of 25% on their first / introductory lesson!

-Angelina – Ellada **Removed By Admin** is a Greek pianist and teacher currently based in Manchester, UK.
-Recently, she graduated from her master studies at Royal Northern College of Music under the guidance of Murray McLachlan.
+Angelina – Ellada is a Greek pianist and teacher currently based in Manchester, UK.
+Recently, she graduated from her postgraduate studies at Royal Northern College of Music under the guidance of Murray McLachlan.
 She completed her bachelor’s degree at Trinity Laban Conservatoire of Music and Dance, where she studied with Gabriele Baldocci and Katya Lebedeva and her master in Piano Performance at Royal Northern College of Music.

 Born in Xanthi, Greece she started piano lessons at the age of five.
 While in Greece, she studied with Giannoula Papazoglou and Professor George-Julius Papadopoulos.
 She has participated in master classes with pianists such as Giorgia Alessandra Brustia, Nikolai Demidenko, Margaret Fingerhut, Leon McCawley, Murray McLachlan, Hamish Milne, Pascal Roge, Jerome Rose, Martino Tirimo and Vassilis Varvaressos.